 For Rare Disease Day 2015, we asked a simple question from our autoinflammatory community members.
 The responses were overwhelming, inspiring, and sometimes funny, but all truly show what it is like to live with a very rare disease.

-How do you know you that have a rare autoinflammatory disease?
+How do you know you that have a rare one-in-a-million autoinflammatory disease?

 Here are the top responses from patients themselves and parents of children with these diseases.